Triellis/Enchanted-Oasis/docs/DBCollections.md

 	courses: string[], // array of course ids

 	notifications: string[], // array of notification ids
+	notificationsCount: number, // number of notifications received by this user
 	seenNotifications: string[], // array of notification ids
 	seenNotificationsCount: number // number of notifications seen by this user }